-What about look, sound and feel?
+What about look, sound & feel?

-The sole has a classic and sharp design that’s not too busy — a Titleist logo surrounded by the driver model and standard loft, and the crown has an effective and nondistracting aid to help with alignment.
+The sole has a classic and sharp design that’s not too busy: a Titleist logo surrounded by the driver model and standard loft.
+The crown has an effective and nondistracting aid to help with alignment.

-The sound and feel at impact is a little less muted – a little crisper and louder — than the 910D2, but otherwise they’re quite similar.
+The sound and feel at impact is a little less muted (a little crisper and louder) than the 910D2, but otherwise they’re quite similar.
 It’s still by and large the classic Titleist sound/feel combo that people have come to know and love from the company.

 Note that the rear pentagon-shaped weight can be removed and replaced to change the weight of the clubhead, and you can do so (purchased separately) if you don’t like the feel of the current weight.

-Where should I buy this driver online?
+Where should you buy this driver online?

 Years later, it can be difficult to find the 913 D2 driver in new condition.